Josel099/Wasteles-Harvest-backend/README.md

 ## Getting Started 🚀

-To set up the WastelessHarvest Frontend on your local machine, follow these steps:
+To set up the WastelessHarvest Backend on your local machine, follow these steps:

 ### System Requirements 🖥️